-- The potential impact work may have (such as noise, dust, access, traffic changes and other work activity) - The type and frequency of the activity being carried out (this will include any impulsive noise activities) - The time of day or night the activity is being carried out (this will include any out of hours works proposed) - The duration of the activity - The type of equipment that is being used
+- The potential impact work may have (such as noise, dust, access, traffic changes and other work activity) - The type and frequency of the activity being carried out (this will include any impulsive noise activities) - The time of day or night the activity is being carried out (this will include any out of hours works proposed) - The duration of the activity - The type of equipment that is being used.

-4.7.
-Project Interactive Website Portal
+4.7 Project Interactive Website Portal

-CGU will maintain, operate, update and review monthly the Project interactive website portal as provided by TfNSW.
-CGU will follow TfNSW processes in making updates to the website portal and receive approval from TfNSW on contents and documents before uploading onto the Project interactive website portal.
+CGU will maintain, operate, update and review monthly, the Project interactive website portal as provided by Transport.
+CGU will follow Transport's processes when making updates to the website portal and receive approval from Transport on content and documents before uploading to the Project's interactive website portal.